 Contributions and Achievements:

 Koch developed a strong interest in pathology and infectious diseases as a medical student.
 After working as a physician in many small towns throughout Germany, he volunteered as a military surgeon during the Franco-Prussian war (1870-72).
 He was appointed a district medical officer for Wollstein after the war.

 His main duty as a medical officer was investigating the spread of infectious bacterial diseases.
 Koch was very much interested in the transmission of anthrax from cattle to humans.
 Not very happy with the prevailing process of confirming the cause of infectious disease, Koch formulated four criteria in 1890 that must be achieved for establishing a cause of an infectious disease.
 These rules were termed as “Koch’s postulates” or “Henle-Koch postulates”.
 German pathologist Friedrich Gustav Jakob Henle was a collaborator in Koch’s research.

 Later Life and Death:

 Robert Koch’s brilliant contributions were acknowledged in 1905, and he won the Nobel Prize for Physiology or Medicine.
 The medical applications of biotechnology still heavily depend on the Koch’s principles of affirming the causes of infectious diseases.
-Koch died in 1910 in Black Forest region of Germany.
+Koch died on 27 May in 1910 in Black Forest region of Germany.
 He was 66 years old.